-Departments are also required to provide detail on maintenance in the infrastructure table (Table B5).
-Providing detail on maintenance affords increased transparency and allows for effective financial management.
-The Infrastructure Reporting Model has been developed to provide the details per facility or asset.
-Departments are required to unpack all packaged maintenance programmes to individual projects per facility or asset type; e.g. schools' maintenance programme must be unpacked to the name of each individual school.
+The IRM provides details per facility or asset.
+Departments are required to detail all packaged maintenance programmes to individual projects per facility or asset type; e.g., schools' maintenance programme must be unpacked by name of each individual school under sub project tab on the IRM.